-- A. To provide a link and channels of communication between science and the government/governments - B. To provide a link and channels of communication between science and the public - C. To provide expert advice on relevant issues - D. To promote norm development - E. To serve as arbiters of biosecurity debates within the scientific community and provide conclusive answers - F. To offer policy recommendations on relevant biosecurity issues - G. To provide a broad platform for discussion of biosecurity issues by bringing together experts from various disciplines - H. To foster discussion on various biosecurity issues among scientists and other relevant stakeholders
+- A. To provide a link and channels of communication between science and the government/governments - B. To provide a link and channels of communication between science and the public - C. To provide expert advice on relevant issues - D. To promote development of the norm against misuse of biology - E. To serve as arbiters of biosecurity debates within the scientific community and provide conclusive answers - F. To offer policy recommendations on relevant biosecurity issues - G. To provide a broad platform for discussion of biosecurity issues, by bringing together experts from various disciplines - H. To foster discussion on various biosecurity issues among scientists and other relevant stakeholders